 You may or may not believe it, but Canada's warmest salt water is along the Acadian Coast in New Brunswick.
 From about Dalhousie to Murray Corner, the waters can rise to 84 degrees Fahrenheit (29 degrees Celsius) in the summer, which is warmer than anything north of Virginia (and anywhere else in Canada).

-This is all thanks to a combination of shallow water and The Gulf Spring flowing all the way up from Florida.
+This is all thanks to a combination of shallow water and The Gulf Stream flowing all the way up from Florida.
 The best places to dig your toes into the sand?
 Kouchibouguac National Park, Parlee Beach and Murray Beach provincial parks, plus Bouctouche Dune and Aboiteau Beach.
 Ask our experts to make time for one on your trip!

 The Confederation Bridge.
 Image credit Shutterstock